ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

       ssh-add ~/.vagrant.d/insecure_private_key

-You now have two VMs running and easy SSH access to them.
+You now have two virtual machines running and easy SSH access to them.
 This completes the Vagrant-related setup.